Here’s the problem with typical insoles that come in most shoes:

 They are preventative protection against common foot problems like pronation, plantar fasciitis or fallen arches.

 Insoles and orthotics are not only preventive solutions.
-They are also used in treatment of a wide range of foot conditions including plantar faciitis, toe pain, knee pain, corns, metatarsalgia, Achilles tendon pain, heel pain, bunions and other conditions.
+They are also used in the treatment of a wide range of foot conditions including plantar faciitis, toe pain, knee pain, corns, metatarsalgia, Achilles tendon pain, heel pain, bunions, and other conditions.

 If you have serious foot pain, please be sure to consult a physician.
 No footbed is the replacement for a knowledgable podiatrist.